NixLine-org/nixline-baseline/README.md

 # Changes will be pushed to a branch instead and require PR
 # Configure this in your repository settings
 ```

 ---

+## Recommended Implementation

+### Solving the "Hundreds of Repos" Problem

+Large organizations often manage hundreds or thousands of repositories that need consistent policies.
+When a security policy changes, a new license is adopted or coding standards are updated, that change must propagate to every repository in the organization.

+The traditional governance approach requires creating individual pull requests to each repository, having them reviewed by repository owners and manually merging them.
+For an organization with 500 repositories, a single policy change creates 500 separate pull requests that each require human attention.
+This creates massive operational overhead and delays policy adoption across the organization.

+Organizations face a core tension when implementing governance at scale between maintaining review processes and avoiding operational bottlenecks.

+### Core Tension

+**Option A: Automated Sync**
+The automated policy sync workflow runs weekly and commits changes directly to the main branch.
+This eliminates the manual overhead of creating hundreds of pull requests across repositories when baseline policies change.
+However, it bypasses the review process entirely, which some organizations require for governance.

+**Option B: Manual Sync**
+Users run sync commands locally and create pull requests manually for review.
+This maintains the review process and audit trail that many organizations need.
+However, it recreates the original bottleneck problem where policy updates require manual intervention across potentially hundreds of repositories.

+### The Hybrid Solution

+The recommended approach combines automation with governance controls using GitHub's branch protection features.
+Configure branch protection rules that require pull requests even for automated workflows.

+When baseline repository changes are reviewed and approved, they should be free to propagate and sync to external repositories without additional review.
+Auto-merging should be enabled as long as CI build tests pass.

+The automated workflow creates pull requests instead of committing directly to main.
+Code owners can auto-approve policy-only changes while maintaining an audit trail.
+Auto-merge eliminates manual work while GitHub's branch protection provides the governance controls organizations need.

+This approach solves the policy cascade bottleneck by handling the "hundreds of repos" problem through automation, while branch protection provides review gates where needed.
+When a single policy change in the baseline needs to flow out to hundreds of consumer repositories, automation eliminates the manual overhead while maintaining governance controls.

+### Pure Apps in CI

+Pure Nix apps like SBOM generation and dependency updates can be run in CI workflows.
+Their generated reports and artifacts can be preserved as workflow artifacts or used to create pull requests, providing the benefits of automation without requiring file materialization in the repository.

+---